 A benefit in kind may arise to you by virtue of your employment.
 Examples include rent-free accommodation, the provision of free board and lodging, or the use of a company car for private motoring.
 All benefits in kind should be passed through the ETI Scheme, by your employer adding the benefit to your gross pay, so if your benefit is shown on your payslip you do not need to take any further action.
-However, if your benefit in kind has not been included in your gross pay, you should declare it in this section of the return.
+However, if you received benefits which have not been included in your gross pay, you should declare them in this section of the return.